Butler vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 19

 Butler vs. Georgetown: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 19

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Butler vs. Georgetown matchup.
+In this article, you will take a look at the spread and odds across multiple sportsbooks for the Butler vs. Georgetown matchup.

 Butler vs. Georgetown Game Info